Black Hispanic and Latino Americans: Civil rights

 A Pew Research report published in May 2022 surveyed Afro-Latinos.
 Findings included 61% of Afro-Latinos saying they were discriminated against, including be more likely than other Latinos in being stopped by police, criticized by others for speaking Spanish in a public place, and people around them thinking they are "not smart."

+Jessica Lavariega Monforti and Gabriel R. Sanchez (2010), as part of their larger research article, wanted to understand if being Black has an impact on if Latinos feel discriminated against by other Latinos.
+Using “2002 Kaiser/Pew Latino National Survey” data, they show that there was a p-value of less than 0.05 for the category "Black racial identification;” however, there is no statistical significance for this category when the data was separated by "national-origin".This signifies that being Black is a factor when looking at the Latino population as a unit, but the same could not be said when the population was divided by “national-origin”.
+With regard to “national-origin”, it is important to note for that there is a category for “Central/South American”, so some identities were grouped; though, not all Latin American nationalities were covered in the original dataset either.

 In media

 Since the early days of the movie industry in the United States of America, when Black Hispanic actors were given roles, they would usually be cast as African Americans.
-For those with Spanish-speaking accents that betrayed an otherwise presumed African American, they may seldom have been given roles as Hispanics, and the mixed race Hispanic and Latino actors of African appearance were mostly given Hispanic roles.

-Those who claim that Black Hispanics are not sought to play Hispanic roles in the United States allege this unfairly leads the masses of viewers to an ignorance to the existence of darker skinned Hispanics.
-Further, some Black Hispanics who identify themselves as black but of also mixed-race heritage once affirming their Hispanicity may be deprived of their status as Black people among African Americans, and categorized by society as non-Black in the American historical context.

 Critics accuse U.S. Hispanic media, including Latin American media, of overlooking black Hispanic and Latino Americans and black Latin Americans in the telenovelas, mostly stereotyping them as impoverished people.
+According to Frederick Aldama's book Latinx TV in the Twentieth Century, Latinx are the most underrepresented group of people portrayed in media in the United States.
+Latinx make up 19% of the population in the United States but are barely making 3% of media portrayed in the United States.